Brightscout/mattermost-test-management/data/test-cases/plugins/zoom/general/Message_edit.md

 **Step 1**

 1. Start a zoom meeting.
-2. Edit the message presented to the user once the meeting is started.
+2. Edit the message presented to the users to join the meeting once the meeting is started.

 **Expected**